Balou97/DnD_Kampagne/content/3_Storyline/1_Current Missions.md

 ## Percival´s Story

 ## Uzgamon Quest
 - During the combat with Tatyana, FEND signed a contract with the Devil Uzgamon to unlock the full power of the mechanical Eye.
-In return he pledged himself to help Uzgamon steal a Soul, that's sealed inside a Jar from the Nine hells.
+In return he pledged himself to steal a Soul for Uzgamon, that's sealed inside a Jar and stored safely within the Nine hells.
+- Details follow